Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Discussion

 \subsubsection{Impact of Viewing Angle on Accuracy}

 Orientation angle has a known effect on classifying the morphology of galaxies.
 Extending this to mergers, the orientation angle can make it easier or more difficult to visually identify a companion galaxy or merger. \citet{bickley_effect_2024} suggests that there may be an upper limit on the accuracy of a CNN for merger identification around 90 percent, partially due to orientation.
 They note that at some level, there is no way to distinguish a clumpy nonmerger from a merger, or to view every galaxy from a favorable angle. \cite{wilkinson_limitations_2024} conduct a thorough investigation of the limitations of their merger identification scheme by viewing angle.
-They classify a $3\times10^{10}M_\odot$ major merger ($\mu = 0.26$) viewed at 648 angles.
+They classify a $3\times10^{10}M_\odot$ major merger ($q = 0.26$) viewed at 648 angles.
 They find for this easy-to-identify major merger at \z{} = 0.05 that $\sim$8\% of the viewing angles are unable to identify the merger, even with their well trained LDA and random forest algorithms.

+\textbf{With their entire sample, they study four angles of each galaxy, similar to our six in Section~\ref{sec:angle}.
+They find their methods detect mergers in each of the four angles 49\% (LDA) and 57\% (random forest) of the time.
+This is much better performance than our 14.83\% of the time.
+However, if we consider the fraction of our galaxies that could be identified from at least four angles, we exceed \citet{wilkinson_limitations_2024} with 61.24\%. \citet{wilkinson_limitations_2024} also state that if a merger is identified in at least one angle by an LDA or random forest, it is likely to be missed by an individual non-parametric morphology statistic about 50\% of the time, purely due to observation angle.
+With our model, if a galaxy is identified as a merger from at least one angle, meaning it has a physical merger signature, it is likely to be missed about 35\% of the time due to observation angle, based on the counts in Figure~\ref{fig:anglesmassratio}.}

-This might be an inherent limit, and indeed our accuracy does not exceed $\sim$90\%.
-When we account for the fact that our sample is composed of lower mass (by up to 100 times) and higher redshift (which has an effect on image resolution) galaxies and mergers with larger mass ratios (i.e. minor mergers), we should expect an even lower accuracy upper limit.
-If this upper limit applies to $z < 1$ galaxies, then the upper limit will undoubtedly be even lower than 90\% at $z =1 - 1.5$.
+\textbf{Therefore, while each model and method has its own limitations, there may be an inherent accuracy limit due to observation angle, before taking redshift, stellar mass, mass ratio, or telescope parameters into account.} When we account for the fact that our sample is composed of lower mass (by up to 100 times) and higher redshift (which has an effect on image resolution) galaxies and mergers with larger mass ratios (i.e. minor mergers), we should expect an even lower accuracy upper limit.
+If the \citet{wilkinson_limitations_2024} $\sim$90\% accuracy upper limit applies to $z < 1$ galaxies, then the upper limit will undoubtedly be even lower than 90\% at $z =1 - 1.5$.